mkram01/EPI563-SpatialEPI/docs/04-disease-mapping-1.md

 Ideally we would like our maps to visualize values of our target parameter (e.g. the risk, rate, prevalence, SMR, etc) that are accurate, reliable, and precise.
 In other words we don't want a map that shows differences that are simply the result of random error due to small populations or small number of events.

 Therefore, reliable and precise estimation of epidemiologic parameters requires sufficient data (e.g. sample size in each region mapped) to produce a summary.
-When either a disease is quite rare -- resulting in a small numerator -- or the population at risk is quite sparse -- resulting in a small denominator -- the estimate of disease burden is inherently *unstable*.
+When either a disease is quite rare -- resulting in a small numerator -- or the population at risk is quite sparse -- resulting in a small denominator -- the estimate of disease burden is inherently *unstable* or *imprecise*.
 That means that adding just one or two more events or persons at risk has a notable impact on the estimate.

 As an example, imagine a county that has 10 people at risk of death in each of three consecutive years (e.g. if some die, others are born or move into the county).
 In one year, perhaps none die, in the next year one dies, and in the third year three die.
 The mortality rate is estimated at 0%, 10% and 30%.
 We would find it implausible that the *actual risk of death* is 0% in any location; it would also be exceptional for the *actual mortality risk* to be 10%.
-In other words each of these estimates are both mathematically true for the given year, but statistically unstable, and frankly implausible.
+In other words each of these estimates are both mathematically true for the given year, but statistically unstable, and frankly implausible as an indicator of the *true underlying risk* of the population.
 The problem is the estimate of mortality rate is derived from too little data.

 In practice, public health agencies often suppress data when counts are small, both out of concern for confidentiality, but also because the resulting estimates are so unstable as to be potentially misleading.
 We have already discussed two approaches to address data sparsity and the resulting parameter *instability* or *imprecision*: